Why content teams should consider a headless CMS

-This is the simple message from Omavi Walker, Senior Software Engineer at Brightspot, who explains the benefits of hybrid and headless CMSs in our latest webinar, Why Content Teams Should Consider a Headless CMS.
+Omavi Walker, who is a Senior Software Engineer at Brightspot, believes it is and he explains why in our latest webinar: Why Content Teams Should Consider a Headless CMS.

 Complete control over your content means that your published data can be used on any device, leaving the team focused on storytelling and engagement rather than content delivery.